 If you don’t have large clamps, you could also use pocket holes and screws to attach the boards together as well.

 Step 3: Cut Wood Round for Clock

-Now, you can cut your round with a jig saw, but I like using a router.
-Once the glue is dry from step 2, measure and find where you want your clock center and drill a hole at that point, leaving the bit sticking up.
-Then remove the bit from the drill leaving it in the wood.
+I measured to find where I wanted the clock center and drilled a hole at that point, leaving the bit sticking up.
+Then I removed the bit from the drill leaving it in the wood.

 Step 4: Route Out Hole for Clock Mechanism

-Then, I inserted the shaft and traced around the square.
+Then, I inserted the shaft on the back side and traced around the square body.

-Using a router again and a straight bit, I cut out this traced spot going deeper each time until the mechanism fit snug and there were some threads on the shaft coming through the other side (this is important to be able to attach the hands).
+Using a router and a straight bit, I cut out this traced spot going deeper each time until the mechanism fit snug and there were some threads on the shaft coming through the front side (this is important to be able to attach the hands).